-c) This Sales Prospectus, the Key Investor Information Document ("KIID"), the articles of incorporation, as well as its annual and semiannual reports are available free of charge to shareholders at the registered office of the Investment Company and at all sales and paying agents.
-Copies of the following documents may also be inspected free of charge on any bank business day in Luxembourg during customary business hours at the registered office of the Investment Company at 2, Boulevard Konrad Adenauer, 1115 Luxembourg, Luxembourg:
+c) This Sales Prospectus, the Key Information Document ("KID"), the articles of incorporation, as well as its annual and semi-annual reports are available free of charge to shareholders at the registered office of the Investment Company and at all sales and paying agents.
+Copies of the following documents may also be inspected free of charge on any bank business day in Luxembourg during customary business hours at the registered office of the Investment Company at 2, Boulevard Konrad Adenauer, 1115 Luxembourg, Grand Duchy of Luxembourg:

-- (i) the management company agreement,
+(i) the management company agreement,(ii) the Depositary agreement,(iii) the administration agreement, and(iv) the fund management agreement.

-- (ii) the Depositary agreement,

-- (iii) the administration agreement and

-- (iv) the fund management agreement.

-d) Important information will be disclosed to the investors on the website of the Management Company www.dws.com.
+d) Important information will be disclosed to the investors on the website of the Management Company www.dws.com/fundinformation.
 If required in certain distribution countries, publications will also be made in a newspaper or in other means of publication required by law.
 In cases where it is required by law in Luxembourg, publications will additionally be made in at least one Luxembourg newspaper and, if applicable, in the Trade and Companies Register (RESA).